-Dr. Rodrigo Ibarra Chavez, University of Copenhagen, Denmark, will join the Phage Therapy Congress to present a talk entitled “Phage-inducible Chromosomal Islands Promote Genetic Variability by Blocking Phage Reproduction”.
+Dr. Rodrigo Ibarra Chavez, University of Copenhagen, Denmark, will join the Phage Therapy Congress to present a talk entitled “Phage-Inducible Chromosomal Islands (PICIs): What are they?
+What can they do?”.

 Bacteria need to protect themselves from infection and killing by phages to survive in the environment.
 For this purpose, bacteria have developed a sophisticated arsenal of defense mechanisms that can protect individual cells or the overall bacterial population.
 Individualized protection is achieved via systems such as CRISPR-Cas or lysogenization that allow the infected cell to survive.
 By contrast, population-based protection such as abortive infection systems lead to the cell’s death before phage progeny is released.